sammaicodes/Language-Suggester/README.md

 * _GitBash_
 * _JavaScript_
 * _jQuery_
-*_Bootstrap_
+* _Bootstrap_

 ## Description

-_In brief, this project shows the utilization of basic conditioning logic and returning a value with user input._
+_In brief, this project shows the utilization of basic concepts of functions, branching, and returning a value with user input._

 _You may access this project at https://